 Wherever you go to pay, you will always encounter the question: cash or credit?
 This is an old-age question that we, customers, still struggle to answer even now.
 But why do we find it difficult to decide?
 It’s because we lack the knowledge of which and when each one is better than the other.
 In this article, we mapped out some key points to help you pick the better option in every situation.
 But before anything else, we want you to be open.
 We will be showing you the distinct advantages and drawbacks of handing your greens and swiping your plastic.
 How you decide which method is right for you is your responsibility.

-People who experienced or seen others with credit card debts-related problems will always prefer cash as their payment method.
+People who experienced or seen others with credit card debt-related problems will always prefer cash as their payment method.
 They are afraid of the horror stories that come with a never-ending cycle of revolving debts.
 This may be a great factor in why the 2018 Global Cash Index of PYMNTS shows that 24% of US citizens make all their purchases in cash.
 But this doesn’t make cash your obvious choice every time you pay just because the majority favored this payment method.
 You have to know that it has its downsides, too.
 Read on below to learn the hits and misses of paying with cash.

 - Helps you limit your spending.